TDEE & Macro Calculator

 TDEE is an estimate, not a prescription

-The Mifflin-St Jeor equation lands within ~10% for most adults.
-Track for 2–3 weeks, adjust based on actual weight change.
+The Mifflin-St Jeor equation lands within roughly 10% for most adults.
+Track for 2 to 3 weeks, then adjust based on actual weight change.

 - 03